Islandora-Labs/islandora_deployments/York University.md

 ## Overview:

-YUDL is deployed on a single virtual machine, and the Fedora data directory is deployed to a 2T NFS mount.
+YUDL is deployed on a single bare metal machine, and the Fedora data directory is symlinked to a 7T NFS mount.

-* Ubuntu 12.04.02 LTS x64
+* Ubuntu 14.04.01 LTS x64
-* 4 CPUs (4 virtual cores)
+* 8 CPUs
-* 24G RAM
+* 64G RAM

 ## Tomcat webapps: